Would love your thoughts, please comment at the end of the post!

 - You will need to set times for liquid and solid meals throughout the day.

-- Avoid eating in between meals for successful weight loss and eat slowly at meal; aim for no more than two bites per minute.
+- Avoid eating in between meals for successful weight loss and eat slowly at meals; aim for no more than two bites per minute.

 - Eliminate junk food from your diet completely.